Complete Cursor Pro Subscription Guide: Pricing, Payment Methods, Student Discount & Money-Saving Tips (2026)

 Tab completion is when Cursor automatically writes out entire lines or even functions as you type.
 The Free tier cuts you off after a few dozen uses per day, while Pro is truly unlimited.
 For someone who codes daily, this difference is like having someone hand you a pen versus not—theoretically you can write either way, but the efficiency gap is massive.

-Then there’s the AI model difference.
-The Free tier uses basic models, while Pro gives you access to Claude 3.5 Sonnet and GPT-4.
-In practice, when handling complex refactoring tasks, the premium models are noticeably more reliable and better at understanding context.
+Then there’s the model difference.
+The free tier has a tiny model allowance, while Pro includes a $20/month pool for frontier Claude and GPT models.
+In practice, when handling complex refactoring tasks, the frontier models are noticeably more reliable and better at understanding context.

 Is Pro worth subscribing to?